jonas-printzen/codie/README.md

 ## Purpose
 This is a manifestation of my preferred style of C++20 programming.
 Decided to put it on github for my own convenience.
-It is designed in conjunction with some of my own tools and snippets, so I can quickly try out design ideas, as well as writing some useful tools.
-At the start of this project (Summer 2022) the code was spread across several private code-bases and repositories from the last 3+ decades.
+It is designed in conjunction with some of my own tools and snippets, so I can quickly try out design ideas and write some useful tools.
+At the start of this project (Summer 2022) the code was spread across several private code-bases and repositories, from the last 3+ decades.
-I intend to pick the parts I use the most and simply use it when I get an idea or challange.
+I intend to pick the parts I use the most.

 Sticking to some (good?) habbits regarding documentation, I will summarize the included parts...